fqueyroi/von2network-clust/README.md

 3. `trajectories_PoliceStation.zip` Taxis sequences dataset (compressed).

 The structure of input files is described at the end of the document.

-**The experiments also use third party code** (files `BuildRulesFast.py` and `BuildNetwork.py`) for the generation of relevant subsequences in a input dataset and the generation of the corresponding Von networks.
-The files are minor modifications of the ones available at https://github.com/xyjprc/hon (last check June 2021)

 ## Reproducing the experiments